The Prescription Approach to Decentralized Stochastic Control with Word-of-Mouth Communication: Introduction

 The common information approach is considered as the standard approach to analyze systems with a word-of-mouth information structure.
 However, when the maximum delay in communication across agents is large, the common information approach can lead to a large number of computations to derive the optimal strategies.
 This has motivated us to develop the prescription approach for systems with different delays in communication among different agents.
 Some related preliminary results can be found in \cite{Aditya_2019, dave2020structural}.

-The contributions of this paper are: (1) We present the prescription approach that leads to improved structural results for decentralized systems with a word-of-mouth information structure.
+The contributions of this paper are: We present the prescription approach that leads to improved structural results for decentralized systems with a word-of-mouth information structure.
 These structural results lead to a smaller search space for optimal strategies when compared to the common information approach (see Section V-B for details), or any other approach.
 The structural properties and derivations of our results are distinct from existing results in literature.
 In fact, the common information approach can be considered as a special case of the prescription approach.
 Furthermore, our results are applicable to a wide range of decentralized control problems with delayed, asymmetric information sharing among agents.
-(2) Using the structural results, we provide a dynamic program to compute optimal strategies for every agent in the system.